Background

 The political developments in the early 1990’s and subsequent liberalization of the economy from the mid 1990’s led to the rapid growth of Mobile Motors as opportunities increased and forex availability improved.

-CFAO Motors Limited (formally Toyota Malawi Limited)
+CFAO Mobility Malawi Limited (formally Toyota Malawi Limited)

 In the mid 90’s Toyota Motor Corporation (TMC) and Toyota Tsusho Corporation (TTC) developed interest in the Toyota brand in Malawi which called for a corporate transformation with major capital investment.
 In 1995 the company changed its name from Mobile Motors to Toyota Malawi Limited, and from the year 2001 Toyota Tsusho Corporation (TTC) acquired 100% ownership and control of the company.